Hans-Peter Luzius

-Hans-Peter Luzius (born 19 February 1912) was a German actuarial mathematician and economist.
-Luzius was most notable for his work oduring World War II on researching a method to cryptanalyse the M-209 mechanical cipher machine that led to the first recovery of key based on a crib, while he was conscripted to the Inspectorate 7/VI, the signals intelligence agency of the Wehrmacht, while based at Matthäikirchplatz in Berlin, close to Bendlerblock.
+Hans-Peter Luzius (19 February 1912 – after 1964) was a German actuarial mathematician and economist.
+Luzius was most notable for his work during World War II on researching a method to cryptanalyse the M-209 mechanical cipher machine that led to the first recovery of key based on a crib, while he was conscripted to the Inspectorate 7/VI, the signals intelligence agency of the Wehrmacht, while based at Matthäikirchplatz in Berlin, close to Bendlerblock.

 Life

-Luzius was son of the merchant Jacob Peter Luzius.
+Luzius was born in Berlin, the son of the merchant Jakob Peter Luzius.
 He graduated from high school on 12 March 1930 and began studying at the Humboldt University of Berlin in the summer semester of 1930, supplemented by a semester (summer semester 1931) at the University of Göttingen.
 He travelled to the United Kingdom in 1933 and the United States shortly thereafter.
 There he worked for some time as an actuary at the Alliance Insurance Company and perfected his knowledge of the English language.
 He was later described as having a 'near perfect English with a strong American accent'.

 Career

 In April 1936, Luzius graduated as a teacher in mathematics, physics and chemistry.
-In 1938 he received his doctorate at the Humboldt University of Berlin with a doctoral thesis titled:Method for the approximate calculation of the risk reserve fund in life insurance using moments, (German:Methode zur näherungsweisen Berechnung des Risikoreservefonds in der Lebensversicherung unter Benutzung der Momente).
+In 1938 he received his doctorate at the Humboldt University of Berlin with a doctoral thesis titled, "Method for the approximate calculation of the risk reserve fund in life insurance using moments", (German:Methode zur näherungsweisen Berechnung des Risikoreservefonds in der Lebensversicherung unter Benutzung der Momente).
 His doctoral supervisor was Paul Riebesell (1883-1950).
 In 1941 he was called up for military service and transferred almost immediately to the In 7/VI at the Oberkommando des Heeres.
 From 3 February 1941, he worked in Unit 7 that was responsible for Security of own procedures first under Carl Boehm and after his departure, from April 1941 under his previous deputy, the mathematician Hans Pietsch.